 Twelve Predictive Service Areas (PSAs) were designated from a climatological study of daily relative humidity fluctuations over a period of over a decade.
+To a high degree of repeatability, relative humidity at key RAWS in one PSA changes at a slightly different rate than key RAWS in neighboring PSAs during fluctuations in large scale weather across the region.

-Within each PSA, "key" NFDRS sites have been selected to contribute to daily evaluations of fire danger averaged across each PSA.
-All key stations are given equal weighting as a Fire Family Plus NFDRS "SIG" group for 1978 fuel model G. The 'key' NFDRS sites were determined by an objective study that compared stations and identified the best ones for large scale fire danger rating.
+Within each PSA, "key" NFDRS sites have been selected to contribute to daily evaluations of fire danger and surface fire weather averaged across each PSA.
+All key stations are given equal weighting as a Fire Family Plus NFDRS version 4 "SIG" group for fuel model Y in each PSA.

 Note: The selection of these 72 stations as "key" does not imply other stations are of lesser value.
+Appendix

-NWCC's Predictive Service fire potential products are based on weather, fire danger, and ignition factors within each PSA.
+NWCC's Predictive Service fire potential products are based on weather, fire danger, and ignition factors averaged across each broad polygon called PSAs.
 Note that PSAs do not correspond to fire dispatch area perimeters, agency ownership, or political boundaries.
 They simply reflect consistent large scale daily weather and fire danger fluctuations.